tedneward/Research/content/reading/management/mission-critical-meetings.md

     1. Who should facilitate/present each issue/agenda item?
     1. How should each issue/agenda item be introduced?

-3. **Logistical Questions**

-    1. What room arrangements and other prep is necessary?
+3. **Logistical Questions**: What room arrangements and other prep is necessary?

     * Physical environment ("Feel" of the room)
     * Windows (whenever possible, open the shades)
     * Atmosphere (create as bright/energetic atmosphere as possible)
     * Room (everyone should be able to have eye contact with everyone else)
     * Refreshments
     * Charts/easels
     * Tables, chairs (numbers, configurations)
     * Audio-visual equipment
     * Computers
     * Microphones (fixed or roving)
     * Audio-video links (incoming)
     * Translations
     * Car parking
     * Plants/flowers
     * Music
     * Travel arrangements
     * Accessibility arrangements
     * Internet access
     * Name tags/placecards
     * Arrangements for messages

 4. **Reporting Questions**